QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

 - Currently only 64-bit versions of Windows 7 and Windows 10 are supported by Qubes Windows Tools.
 Only emulated SVGA GPU is supported (although `there has been reports <https://groups.google.com/forum/#!topic/qubes-users/cmPRMOkxkdA>`__ on working GPU passthrough).

 - **This page documents the process of installing Qubes Windows Tools on versions up to R3.2.**.
-Installation on Qubes R4.0 is possible but is a work in progress and there are limitations/bugs (see `issue #3585 <https://github.com/QubesOS/qubes-issues/issues/3585>`__).
+Installation on Qubes R4.0 is possible but is a work in progress and there are limitations/bugs (see :issue:`3585`).